marcelm/cutadapt/doc/guide.rst

 In most cases, you should probably use ``-`` at most once for an input file and at most once for an output file, in order not to get mixed output.

+For the same reason, you should not use ``-`` for non-interleaved paired-end data.

 You cannot combine ``-`` and gzip compression since cutadapt needs to know the file name of the output or input file. if you want to have a gzip-compressed